BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 | Scan key     | Nodes & [light clients](/guide/how-it-works/nodes/#light-nodes)  | Payment scanning information
 | Spend key   | Wallet owner | Spending bitcoin

-For eg: the static address is only shared with senders who use it to make payments.
-It is not shared with nodes who only receive the scan key needed for identifying payments.

 The above model introduces a scan key that is used for payment scanning and a static address which is used for deriving on-chain addresses.
 This is in contrast with the BIP-32 model where [extended public keys](/guide/glossary/#extended-public-key-xpub-ypub-zpub) are used for both purposes.
 Below is a summary of the differences between the two models: